fedy-benhassouna/PPP_Dino_Game/README.md

 - Uses OpenCV, MediaPipe, CVZone, PyAutoGUI, and Pygame for various functionalities.

 ## Contact
-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact fedy.benhassouna@insat.ucar.tn .